-The Aid and Attendance Pension and the Housebound Pension are medical ratings that allow for additional monetary benefits for low-income veterans and their surviving spouses over and above the VA Basic Pension.
-To be clear, one must be eligible for the Basic Pension, and then, and only then, can one receive the additional monthly payment of the Aid and Attendance or Housebound Pension.
+The Aid and Attendance benefit and the Housebound allowance provide extra monthly payments over and above the VA Basic Pension amount for low-income veterans and their surviving spouses.
+To be clear, one must be eligible for the Basic Pension in order to receive the additional monthly payment of the Aid and Attendance or Housebound Pension.
 The Basic Veteran’s Pension with the additional benefit of the Aid and Attendance Pension or Housebound Pension is often referred to as an Improved Pension, an Enhanced Pension, or a Special Monthly Pension.
 Please note, one may not receive both the Aid and Attendance Pension and Housebound Pension simultaneously.

 The Aid and Attendance Pension is for veterans and their surviving spouses who require assistance with daily living activities, such as mobility, dressing and undressing, bathing, and eating.
 The assistance they require does not need to stem from their military service.
 The help they receive can be provided in one’s home, an assisted living residence, or in a nursing home facility.